mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

   fit it into" [@STONEHENGE].
 - On April 15, 1999, Korean Air Cargo Flight 6316 crashed due to a miscommunication between pilots about the desired flight altitude [@FLIGHT_6316].
-- In February 2001, the Zoo crew built an enclosure for Clarence the Tortoise with a weight of 250 pounds instead of 250 kilograms [@CLARENCE].
+- In February 2001, the crew of the Moorpark College Zoo built an enclosure for Clarence the Tortoise with a weight of 250 pounds instead of 250 kilograms [@CLARENCE].
 - In December 2003, one of the roller coaster’s cars at Tokyo Disneyland’s Space Mountain attraction suddenly derailed due to a broken axle caused by confusion after upgrading the specification